-Published by Jason Zimmermann, Video Editor • One month ago
+Published by Jason Zimmermann, Video Editor • 2 months ago

 When I was in college studying video, I always pictured myself ending up on a film set helping to tell a story of a hero and their journey—their lines made up, their actions predetermined, and their emotions conveyed with music.
 Yet, somehow, I’ve found myself telling the stories of those whose journeys are not made up, whose actions have real-world consequences, and whose passions help save lives.

 Over the past couple of years, I’ve traveled around the country and the world to help spread the knowledge and stories of oncologists through video interviews.
 Listening to an abundance of these fact-based findings and intensive care strategies, I’ve realized how special these people really are and how much work they put into their career.
 Granted, listening to most of them speak is like me trying to explain to my girlfriend why her new Samsung TV that plays movies at 60 frames per second looks like a low-budget soap opera because it’s not playing at 24 frames per second like it should be—but that’s beside the point.
 I know what they are saying is important, and in return, they make my job feel more important.

 Speaking of my job, it’s basically to make these speakers look good on camera, whether it be on set or in postproduction.
 I’m the video editor, and sometimes, a DP (director of photography).
 You’ll mostly find me on the computer with my headphones on as I watch and edit our interviews over and over to the point where it feels like I actually begin to know the researchers on camera.

 A good production setup often comes with its challenges.
 It’s not everyday we are given a five-star, feature-film Hollywood studio to conduct these interviews.
 There have been a handful of scenarios when we’ve arrived at our location to a much smaller room than anticipated, or a space in the middle of an exhibit hall, or to a crew that barely spoke English—and have had to improvise a bit to make things work.